(Mairie de Paris, My Little Paris & Editions du Chêne)

 - Find out the refund policy beforehand should the apartment not be as advertised.

-Paris Through Expatriate Eyes (Tel: +33(0)6-7098-1368; www.paris-expat.com) Run by transplanted-American Terrance Gelenter, this company rents apartments in several different neighborhoods.
+Your American Friend in Paris (Tel: +33(0)6-7098-1368; www.terrance-paris.com) Run by transplanted-American Terrance Gelenter, this company rents apartments in several different neighborhoods.
 Terrance, who's a real character and loads of fun, also organizes private tours and interesting events.

 VRBO (Vacation Rentals By Owner) - I've heard only good things from people who've used this service.